sipeed/sipeed_wiki/docs/hardware/en/tang/tang-primer-20k/examples/lite/blink.md

 ## New file

 Gowin IDE contains 3 ways to create file.
-Here we use shortcuts keys `Ctrl + N` to new a file.
+Here we use shortcut keys `Ctrl + N` to new a file.
 The other 2 ways to new file are not mentioned here,

 In the pop-up windows, we choose `Verilog File`, you can also choose `VHDL File` if you are good at it.
-Here we just use Verilog as example.
+Here we just use Verilog as an example.

 <img src="./../../../../../../../news/others/20k_lite_start/assets/new_verilog_file.png" width=50% alt="new_verilog_file">